Mariners vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Mariners have a record of 4-2.
+- In seven games over the last 10 matchups when favored by sportsbooks, the Mariners have a record of 4-3.

 - In their last game with a spread, the Mariners failed to cover.